Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 ## Device addressing

-LoRaWAN devices use a 32bits network address (devAddr) to communicate with the network over the air.
+LoRaWAN devices use a 32 bits network address (devAddr) to communicate with the network over the air.
 However, that address might be reused several time on the same network at the same time for different devices.
 Devices using the same devAddr are distinguish by the network server based on the cryptographic signature appended to every single LoRaWAN MAC frame, as all devices use different security keys.
 To communicate with the SCHC gateway the network server MUST identify the devices by a unique 64bits device ID called the devEUI.
 Unlike devAddr, devEUI is guaranteed to be unique for every single device across all networks.
 The devEUI is assigned to the device during the manufacturing process by the device's manufacturer.
 It is built like an Ethernet MAC address by concatenating the manufacturer's IEEE OUI field with a vendor unique number.